biosp4rk/mzmr/readme.txt

 - Added missing bomb locks in Deep Freeze logic.
 - Fixed broken animated tileset in Scrolls VI.
 - Fixed Varia-X getting stuck in a wall...again.
+- Credits now show seed settings as well as credits for MZMR and item placement logic.
+- Credits theme is now randomized with random music option.

 V 1.5 2024-06-10
 - Added Spooky Mission 2 and Winter Mission randomizer.